mnneeltakemail2/testNeel3/waves-full-node/how-to-build-and-test-a-node.md

 ## 6. Running fat jar

-You can replace waves-all\*.jar with actual jar name \(it should have "all"-word\):
+You can replace neel-all\*.jar with actual jar name \(it should have "all"-word\):

 ```
-java -jar target/waves-all*.jar path/to/config/file
+java -jar target/neel-all*.jar path/to/config/file
 ```